DeepikaBhambhani/congestionTaxCalculatorHomeProject/README.md

   5.config : classes created in this package consist of configuration properties which are required and configured at the time of server start up and some constants

   TEST Package :
   1. controller : Test cases related to controller classes are written.
-Also please refer to Postman_AWS_Unit_Test_Case.docx file.
+Also please refer to Postman_AWS_Test_Case.docx file.
   2. service : Unit test cases of service classes.

   Application is also deployed on AWS so we can test using postman.